Professor of Statistics

 - Asymptotic analysis

 - Mixture distributions

 - MCMC algorithms

 Judith’s research interests range from theoretical aspects of Bayesian procedures, both parametric and nonparametric, to more methodological developments.
 From a theoretical perspective she is interested in the interface between Bayesian and frequentist approaches, looking at frequentist properties of Bayesian methods.
-From a more methodological perspective, she has worked on MCMC or related algorithms or on the elicitation of subjective priors.
+From a more methodological perspective, she has worked on MCMC or related algorithms and on the elicitation of subjective priors.